 As a teenager in Scottsdale, Arizona, in the 1980s, I was part of a smart, funny group of friends.
 These were honor roll, student leader types who regularly got into trouble for cutting class, pulling pranks, trespassing poolside at local resorts, and drinking almost every weekend.
 I don’t recall any of my friends having a curfew or other real restrictions in that pre-cellphone era.
 Our parents just expected us to meet our responsibilities and didn’t ask a lot of questions.

 Today, as a mom, I understand how I would have benefited from greater supervision during my adolescence.

 Honestly, the fact that I never got myself into lasting trouble feels like luck.
-My three teenagers work harder at their academics, athletics, and activities than I ever did, managing schedules that don’t allow much time for sleep, let alone mischief.
-They’re good kids and I trust them, but my husband and I still don’t want them going to parties where alcohol and drugs are likely to be present.
+My three teenagers work harder at their academics, athletics, and activities than I ever did.
+They manage schedules that don’t allow much time for sleep, let alone mischief.
+They’re good kids and I trust them.
+But my husband and I still don’t want them going to parties where alcohol and drugs are likely to be present.
 That stance has created conflict, especially with our gregarious youngest daughter.

 Plenty of teens attend parties without imbibing, and my kids swear that that they’re among those who feel comfortable saying no. Sure I believe them, but alcohol and drug use is still illegal for minors.
 I don’t want my kids spending time in settings where illegal substance use is normalized, or where temptation or peer pressure might overrule their common sense.
 I don’t want to send the message that teen drinking is okay.